lisyarus/blog/_posts/2022-04-21-compute-blur.md

 So, I dediced I'll document my own attempts at learning this stuff in the form of a blog post series, in the hope that it helps someone like me.
 In this post, I'll try to implement Gaussian blur using compute shaders and compare the performance to classic fragment shader-based implementation (_spoiler: the results aren't great at all_).
 All the code for this post is available at [this repository](https://github.com/lisyarus/compute/tree/master/blur).
 I'm using [my pet C++ engine](https://bitbucket.org/lisyarus/psemek/src/master), but the OpenGL-related stuff should be clear for the most part.
 I'm using CMake as a build system, so you should be able to easily clone the repo and run the examples.

+I'm testing everything on my GeForce GTX 1060, with a screen resolution of 1920x1080, without any downsampling.

 _**Disclaimer:** as I've said, I'm only learning all this stuff, and this is literally the first time I'm writing compute serious shaders and analyzing their performance.
 Beware of dramatic ignorance ahead :)_

 ### Preparing the scene